college admission resources

 college.u On the Road - Exploring Colleges

 Learning about colleges takes preparation and planning. college.u On the Road tips will help get you started.
-Download this pdf as part of your tool-kit for in-person or virtual tours.
+Download this free pdf as part of your tool-kit for in-person or virtual tours.

 To read enter your email

 college visit not possible? become a virtual sleuth

 Detective, researcher, and explorer are some of the hats you may wear during your college journey.
 Not every student can have an in-person college tour.
 Taking advantage of virtual information sessions, Ambassador Chats, and college fairs in the comfort of your home can expand your knowledge of colleges familiar and soon to be discovered.